ireaneus/react-complete-20-routerv6/README.md

 ## react-router-dom v6.4.1

-- Navigate, Routes, Outlet
+- Navigate, Routes, Outlet, useNavigate
-- <Outlet /> is used to display the nested route component
+- <Outlet /> is used to placeholder the nested route component
+- useNavigate replaces useHistory (to, replace)

 ## App.jsx